 Journey with Beatitudes Missions to encounter Christ in the Middle East!

 For years, the community in Lebanon has hosted pilgrimages and service immersions for young Europeans.
-This year, as borders remain shut to other countries, Beatitudes Missions will begin sending young Americans!
+This year, as borders are open, we've begun sending young Americans!

 The Beatitudes in Lebanon

 The Community of the Beatitudes was founded in Lebanon in the early '80s.
 The community built its residence, a retreat center, and a church overlooking the Mediterranean, one hour from Beirut.
 The three priests, one religious sister, and two consecrated lay sisters collaborate with a movement of young lay associates in ministries of evangelization, formation, healing, garden chores, and disaster relief.
 Most members and friends know English, however among themselves, the members pray in and speak Arabic and French.

 Days will involve liturgies, meals and talks with the community and an hour of adoration.
 Fr.
 Joseph Karam, director of the mission, will guide several excursions for pilgrimage, manual service, recreation, and encounters with people and culture.

 This includes travel insurance and overseas airfare, and does not include your round-trip to Denver.

 Community members or friends will pick up the young Americans at the airport and take them directly to the community.
 Day-to-day security risks in Lebanon are probably not worse than in Europe, despite the history of warfare and the difficult economic situation.
 However, the U.S. Embassy reports the following:

 Reconsider travel Lebanon due to COVID-19, crime, terrorism, armed conflict, civil unrest and Embassy Beirut’s limited capacity to provide support to U.S. citizens.
 Some areas have increased risk.
 The Centers for Disease Control and Prevention has issued a level 3 Travel Health Notice for Lebanon due to COVID-19.